enepomnyaschih/jwidget/doc/jwidget/Component.md

 Reference: [jwidget/AbstractTemplate](AbstractTemplate.md).

 Selects component rendering strategy.
 This method is needed only in very rare cases.
 By default, component is rendered outside of DOM based on `main` HTML template specified by [jwidget/template](template.md) annotation.
-You can change this by passing one of the next values into using method of the component:
+You can change this by passing one of the next values into **using** method of the component:

 - [jwidget/AbstractTemplate](AbstractTemplate.md) or **string** - use this template explicitly for rendering.
 - **HTMLElement** or **JQuery** - build component on top of existing DOM element.
 Special attributes `jwclass` and `jwid` get processed in the usual way.

-**Disclaimer:** We strongly encourage you to use the standard rendering strategy via [jwidget/template](template.md), or at least create [jwidget/HtmlTemplate](HtmlTemplate.md) instances to store your HTML templates.
+**Disclaimer:** We strongly encourage you to use standard rendering strategy via [jwidget/template](template.md), or at least create [jwidget/HtmlTemplate](HtmlTemplate.md) instances to store your HTML templates.
 They work 3 times faster compared to raw HTML rendering thanks to preliminary compilation and node cloning method.

 ## Protected methods